 I am a behavioral ecologist at Kyoto University's Primate Research Institute working predominantly on the intersection between animal behavior and parasitism.
 Though with humble beginnings on the prairies of North America, I was always drawn to exotic places with their suites of charismatic species.
 Fortunately, my work has since taken me to these far-off places, where I've worked at field sites in Central America, West Africa, East and Southeast Asia and even Antarctica.
-I have studied primates, mainly, but also seabirds (penguins) and a few other animal species over the years.
-Students in my lab almost always combine field and laboratory work to enrich their experiences.
+I have studied primates, mainly, but also seabirds (penguins) and a few other animal species over the years, most recently the invasive raccoon dogs of Yakushima.
+Students in my lab almost always combine field and laboratory work to enrich their experiences, and try to address both theoretical and practical issues.
 I teach a variety of courses related to behavioral biology and am a strong proponent of critical thinking, analytical reasoning and the communication of science.
 Oh, and did I mention I host and produce a podcast called The PrimateCast?

 I'm always looking for good people in my team, so don't hesitate to contact me or other members of my team if interested.

 *Unedited version of the one published in the 2019 edited volume

 "Primate Research and Conservation in the Anthropocene" by Behie,

 I entered the University of Manitoba fully planning on becoming a marine biologist.